TalanSoft/www-talansoft-com-wiki/VlkSamples/ar-storm-trooper.md

+---
+title: AR Storm Trooper | Valkyrie Template
+---

-# AR Storm Trooper Template
+# AR Storm Trooper Valkyrie Template

 An iconic character & a good song...
 Surprise people with this groovy storm trooper.
 This sample allows you to experiment with a rigged & animated character and integrate a music track.